GraphBLAS/SuiteSparseSessions/Session2/README.md

 - Sometimes all three non-bitmap formats grouped together
 - Adding a radically different format (like B-tree based) would be more disruptive

-**Key Quote**: "These families of 8, this family of 8 is fortunate, and they all kind of look alike.
+**Key Quote**: "This family of 8 is fortunate since they all kind of look alike.
 It would be a much more breaking change to add a new format that's totally different."

 ### Algorithmic Tolerance Patterns [01:39:00 - 01:42:00]